Ameba-AIoT/ameba-iot-docs/amebalite/en/application_note/audio_codec/media/src/media.rst

 Overview
 ----------------
-Media is a whole media architecture aiming to provide media interfaces for applications to use.
+The Media refers to a whole media architecture aiming to provide media interfaces for applications to use.
 It provides a player named RTPlayer.
 The RTPlayer can be used to control the playback of an audio file.

 There are many kinds of audio sources, the RTPlayer supports the following:

-- Audio file stored in flash.
+- Audio file stored in the flash

-- Audio data buffer stored in memory.
+- Audio data buffer stored in the memory

-- Http/Https streaming.
+- Http/Https streaming

-- Custom data source.
+- Custom data source

-For audio format, the RTPlayer supports the following:
+The RTPlayer supports the following audio formats:

 .. table::
    :width: 100%